 - When appropriate, the Chair may engage in teaching at the undergraduate or graduate level – whether as a guest lecturer or as the teacher-of-record in, for example, an intensive seminar-like course.

-- Preference in selecting the Chair holder will be given to faculty with teaching and research expertise in Economics.
-However, applicants with expertise in one of the following academic disciplines will also be considered and are encouraged to apply: Accounting, Entrepreneurship, Finance, International Business, Management, and Marketing.
+- Expertise in one of the following academic disciplines will also be considered and are encouraged to apply: Accounting, Entrepreneurship, Finance, International Business, Management, and Marketing.

 Physical Demands:

-- Must be able to lift up to 15 pounds at times
+- Ability to lift up to 15 pounds at times

 Nominations, Applications, and Inquires:

 Nominations, applications, and expressions of interest can be submitted electronically.
 Applications should include a curriculum vitae and a substantive statement of interest addressing the candidate’s qualifications.
-Please address your application to: Roberto Curci, Dean, Brennan School of Business, and submit it online at http://www.dom.edu/jobs.
-For inquiries, please contact Dean Curci at rcurci@dom.edu.
+Please address your application to: Roberto Curci, Dean, College of Business, Information Studies, and Technology, and submit it online at http://www.dom.edu/jobs.
+For inquiries, please contact Dean Roberto Curci at rcurci@dom.edu.

 Dominican currently enrolls over 3,800 students, including 2,690 undergraduates and 1,114 graduate students.
 Sixty-eight percent (68%) of undergraduate students identify as Latinx, 5% as Black or African American, and 3% as Asian.
 Under-represented minority students comprise 77% of the undergraduate enrollment and 38% of the graduate enrollment.
 Over 90 percent of undergraduates receive some form of financial aid.
 Nearly half of all undergraduates are first-generation college students; over half are federal Pell Grant recipients, illustrating their families’ level of income; and 58% are eligible for low-income MAP grants from the State of Illinois.